Plattar/PlattarSDK-Android-Public/README.md

 Please use the [Issue Tracker](https://github.com/Plattar/PlattarSDK-Android-Public/issues) for any questions, bug reports or feature requests.

+### WebXR Preview

+All Plattar Apps are eligable for preview via [WebXR](https://github.com/immersive-web/webxr).
+WebXR is a device API which allows running Augmented Reality/Virtual Reality content via a Web Browser.
+View our [WebXR Setup Instructions](https://github.com/Plattar/PlattarSDK-Android-Public/wiki/WebXR---Preview) on how to preview your Plattar app via WebXR.

 ### Documentation

 Visit our dedicated [Wiki](https://github.com/Plattar/PlattarSDK-Android-Public/wiki) page for additional documentation.